 (2-3 at-large.
 Meets once or twice a month for an hour.)
 The Facilities and Services Council deals with the Associated Students' various services and facilities (Food Services, Lakewood, Viqueen Lodge, etc.).
 This committee reports to the AS Board of Directors.

 (3 graduate students.
-Meets 5-7 times a quarter for 1 hour.)
+Meets Tuesdays from 12-1.)
 The Graduate Council will have jurisdiction over all graduate school curricula and degree programs; which includes the approval of all graduate program courses and the standards for awarding of all graduate degrees granted by WWU.
 This committee reports to the Academic Coordinating Commission.
+Positions Filled

 (6 at-large.
-Meets Mondays for 1-2 hours.)
-Legislative Affairs Council works to increase student involvement and to formulate positions and policies of the AS relating to legislative activities, national affairs, and external affairs.
+Meets Thursday 6-8 VU 567) Legislative Affairs Council works to increase student involvement and to formulate positions and policies of the AS relating to legislative activities, national affairs, and external affairs.
+Positions Filled

 (2 students-at-large.
 Meets to decide recipient in spring quarter.)
 This committee review the nominations for the Outstanding Faculty Leadership Award which is intended to recognize a faculty member who has made outstanding efforts to serve and enrich the intellectual vitality of the campus and broader community.